calvintaw/NextChat/README.md

 A full-stack Discord & Telegram inspired chat app built with [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/), [React](https://react.dev/), [postgres.js](https://github.com/porsager/postgres), and [Supabase](https://supabase.com/).

-⚠️ **Note:** The README is outdated.
-A lot of the UI and functionalities have changed.
-New features have come out.
+⚠️ **Note:** The README is a bit outdated.
 Currently working on updating the doc.

 The first half of the commits are in this [Repository](https://github.com/calvintaw/NextChat-Outdated).